brettimus/click_effects-rails/README.md

 # click_effects-rails

+**NB: This is very rough**

-asset gem for the stellar [ClickEffects library](https://github.com/codrops/ClickEffects) from [codrops](http://tympanus.net/codrops/).
+An asset gem for the stellar [ClickEffects library](https://github.com/codrops/ClickEffects) from [codrops](http://tympanus.net/codrops/).

 I haven't included any of the custom SVG from codrop's original implementation, which means some of the animations may not work (e.g., _zorka_).

-Also, because this is written for rails, I rewrote the original javascript to implement jQuery.
+Also, I am lazy and this is rails, so I just used some hacky jQuery to add/remove the `cbutton--click` class.

-Also also, I'm lazy.
-I didn't include any of the modernizr code or handle mobile.
-You're free to lend a hand (pull request)
+Also also, I'm super lazy.
+I didn't include any of the modernizr code.
+You're free to lend a hand (pull request) to fix my lazy.

 ## TODO

 If you're awesome, you'll consider modularizing all of the animation code so one can include only the animations one needs.

+Or, maybe you want to create a soild javascript interface for this little design-ditty.

+Who knows?
+Go wild!

 ## Installation